Caspar René Hirschfeld: Life

 From 1987 to 1994 Hirschfeld taught at the Dresden Academy of Music and the Hochschule für Musik "Hanns Eisler" in Berlin.
 He also worked at the ACMP Foundation in New York and at the Rheinsberg Music Academy.
 Besides being a composer, he appeared in the 90s as a dancer and performance artist as well as a pianist and Liedbegleiter.

-Hirschfeld's compositional oeuvre includes incidental music, ballets, symphonies, choral music, chamber music, solo works and songs as well as tango and jazz cycles.
+Hirschfeld's compositional oeuvre includes a large number of symphonic works and chamber music as well as choral music, ballets, two chamber operas, solo works and songs as well as tango and jazz cycles.
 In 1991 his chamber opera Bianca was premiered at the Salzburg Festival.
 In 2005 his work Wandlungen V - Doppelkonzert für Violine, Violoncello und Orchester was premiered at the Magdeburg Cathedral for the award of the Kaiser-Otto-Preis to former Federal President of Germany Richard von Weizsäcker.

+Until 2023 Hirschfelds works have been published by Verlag Neue Musik Berlin and Friedrich Hofmeister Musikverlag Leipzig.
+In 2023 he was offered a contract for his entire oeuvre by Verlag Neue Musik Berlin.

 His musical language can be attributed to New Music, but cannot be assigned to a particular school, since his personal style combines a wide variety of influences.
 In many works, strongly motoric elements and culminating drama are contrasted with a distinct internalization and singing and gestural-dancing.